Genomic plasticity and DNA transposases in childhood tumors

 Half of the human genome originates from mobile DNA elements, or transposons, but their contributions to human disease and physiology remain largely unexplored.

-In concert, we are investigating the mechanisms of transposase-induced tumorigenesis in vivo using inducible and conditional transgenic mouse models, with a focus on the relationship between aberrant regulation of chromatin structure and developmentally controlled somatic genomic rearrangements in childhood solid tumors.
+In concert, we are investigating the mechanisms of transposase-induced tumorigenesis in vivo using inducible and conditional transgenic mouse models, with a focus on the relationship between aberrant regulation of chromatin structure and developmentally controlled somatic genomic rearrangements in human cancers and childhood tumors in particular.